-Ketones are produced by the body as byproducts when the body breaks down fat to produce energy for our daily activities.
+Ketones are produced by the body as by-products when it breaks down fat to produce energy for our daily activities.

 If you’re about to start on a keto diet or have already started on one, then this is how it works.

-A keto diet is one that involves very low intake of carb for a prolonged period.
+A keto diet is one that involves very low intake of carbs for a prolonged period.

-During this time, your body will use up glucose and glycogen stores to generate energy for normal bodily functions.
+During this time, your body will use up its existing glucose and glycogen stores to generate energy for normal bodily functions.

 Your body can also use ketones and fatty acids for fuel at this point.

-This is the major principle of a ketogenic diet and the reason why a lot of people ask, “why am I exhausted on the keto diet?”
+This is the major principle of a ketogenic diet and the reason why a lot of people ask about feeling so exhausted while following it.